whosonfirst/go-whosonfirst-browser/README.md

 `http://localhost:8080/select/101736545?select=properties.wof:concordances`

-`?select` parameters should conform to the [GJSON path syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
-Remember that `select` parameters that do not match the regular expression defined in the `-select-pattern` flag will trigger an error.
+`select` parameters should conform to the [GJSON path syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).

 As of this writing multiple `select` parameters are not supported.

+#### Important

+`select` parameters that do not match the regular expression defined in the `-select-pattern` flag (at startup) will trigger an error.

 ### SVG

 An XML-encoded SVG representation of the geometry for a given WOF ID.
 For example: